regexcavate/regexcavate/README.md

             out:''   // The regex that the user was after.
         }

-5. Finally: Remember to think of it as translating English<sup>&dagger;</sup> to Regex so try take into account all the different ways of expressing your translation.
+5. Finally: Remember to think of it as translating English† to Regex so try take into account all the different ways of expressing your translation.

 ... and that's all there is to it.
 Head on over to the `translate.js` file now to have a gander at what's there already.